robmaldo/markdoc-vercel/pages/docs/Authentication.md

 ## Example Endpoint

-This example endpoint will retrieve all devices in FireMon something
+This example endpoint will retrieve all devices in FireMon

 | Request Method | Endpoint                                                   |
 | -------------- | ---------------------------------------------------------- |